Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 ## 🙏 Credits

 Created by **Lakunake**
-Built with ❤️ using Node.js, Express, and Socket.IO
+Built using Node.js, Express, and Socket.IO
 Contact: johnwebdisplays [at] gmail [dot] com        (Obviously not my real name)